vpp-dev/vpp-release-notes/README.md

 @page release_notes_2106 Release notes for VPP 21.06

-More than 672 commits since the previous release, including 308 fixes.
+More than 686 commits since the previous release, including 313 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Thu May  6 02:16:20 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Fri May  7 02:20:27 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER